Satyabhinava Tirtha: Works

 Three works have been attributed to Satyabhinava.
 His Mahabharata Tatparya Nirnaya Vyakhyana is a commentary running up to 3,220 granthas on Mahabharata Tatparya Nirnaya of Madhva.
 Duraghatabhavadipa is a commentary running up to 8,160 granthas on Madhva's Bhagavata Tatparya Niryana which, apart from elucidating the concepts of the source text, criticises the allegations against Madhva raised by some scholars and grammarians.
 His work Sri Satyanatha Guru Stuti is a praise poem in honour of his guru Satyanatha Tirtha.
-According to Sharma, "Almost on every page of his gloss in his Bhagavata, we find certain criticisms on the Bhagavata Tatparya Nirnaya of Madhva repudiated.
+Sharma says, "Almost on every page of his gloss in his Bhagavata, we find certain criticisms on the Bhagavata Tatparya Nirnaya of Madhva repudiated.
 The determination and persistence with which he pursues these critics show that Bhagavata Tatparya Nirnaya had been severely criticized by some latter-day commentators probably Advaitic of unknown identity.
 The commentary throws light on many knotty points.
 Its special interest lies in hunting up the criticisms against the Bhagavata Tatparya, and silencing them".